agda/agda/doc/user-manual/language/opaque-definitions.lagda.rst

   Outside of ``opaque`` blocks, these behave like postulates.

-* Opaque blocks, even in unrelated modules, can have ``unfolding`` clauses, marking some subset of the opaque names in scope as transparent again.
+* Opaque blocks, even in unrelated modules, can have ``unfolding`` clauses, which allow the user to list their choice of names that should be locally treated as transparent.

 * Opaque definitions do not reduce in type signatures, even inside opaque blocks where they would otherwise be unfolded.